Fiserv/ipg-na/docs/additionalInfo/PurchasingCards.md

 - VAT Shipping Rate
 - Complete the fields in the table also, per item purchased, to achieve Level 3.
 This is valid for both Visa and MasterCard.

-When performing a transation, under the ‘Card’ heading there is a tick box entitled Purchase Cards.
+When performing a transation, under the 'Card' heading there is a tick box entitled Purchase Cards.
 Select this box to show the fields for Level 2, and a table for Level 3.

 If you have this option enabled you can decide whether to not complete any specific Purchasing Card detail fields, complete only Level 2 detail or continue on to complete all to achieve Level 3